 The City of London is the historic heart of London.
 This area was already a bustling trading post almost 2000 years ago, when it was part of the Roman Empire.
 Many of the irregular streets still follow the ancient Roman roads.
 The boundaries of the City also loosely follow the path of the Roman wall that was built here in the 2nd century AD.

+Shortly after the invasion of Britain by emperor Claudius in AD 43, the Romans founded the settlement Londinium at a strategic location near the River Thames, where the river could be crossed.
+Ships from the continent were able to reach the settlement, which quickly grew into the largest town in Britain.
 Very few remains of these early days are visible today, although traces of the forum from the first century AD, public baths and an arena as well as a third-century temple have been excavated.
 The most visible remain of Londinium is the city wall, which still roughly defines the boundaries of the City of London.
-The wall was built in the early 3rd century and reenforced in the ninth century during the reign of the Anglo-Saxon king Alfred the Great.
+The wall was built in the early 3rd century and reinforced in the ninth century during the reign of the Anglo-Saxon King Alfred the Great.

-Despite attempts to lure back residents to the City very few people actually still live here and the City is almost deserted during the weekends, but on weekdays it buzzes with activity.
+Since the 1970s, the high finance dominates this historic part of London, which led to the construction of a host of modern skyscrapers.
+Despite attempts to lure back residents to the City, very few people actually still live here, and the City is almost deserted during the weekends, but on weekdays it buzzes with activity.

 Sights in the City of London